dyl124/Project-2-expense-tracker/README.md

 - Allowing users to enter and save income/expense transactions to their account.
 - To filter/sort through these, for example, by payment status to see which have been payed and which haven't (alongside their due date, for example).
-- Modals will alert a user if they have overdue transactions to review (i.e. payment hasn't been recieved/made and the transaction/invoice is passed it's due-by date).
+- Modals will alert a user if they have overdue transactions to review (i.e. payment hasn't been recieved/made and the transaction/invoice is past it's due-by date).
 - Dynamic charts that respond to user filter/sorting of transactions.
 - A number of exciting features are also [in development!](#roadmap--known-bugs)

-Xinc was built as a team-effort consisting of a number of open-source technologies in-line with the MVC paradigm.
+Xinc was built as an "agile" team-effort consisting of a number of open-source technologies in-line with the MVC paradigm.

 - These include the [`Node.js`](https://nodejs.org/en) runtime environment, [`MySQL2`](https://www.npmjs.com/package/mysql2/) and [`Sequelize`](https://www.npmjs.com/package/sequelize/) for connecting and communicating with the `MySQL` database (db), [`Express`](https://www.npmjs.com/package/express/) for the web framework/server-functionality and [`Handlebars`](https://www.npmjs.com/package/handlebars/)
 - It includes additional dependencies for handling sessions and hashing passwords, as well as some dev-dependencies for linting, code formatting and monitoring/watching servers; for a full list, see [`package.json`](./package.json) in the repo.